 - Gather all the ingredients.
 Start cooking the rice.
 Please note that 1½ cups (300 g, 2 rice cooker cups) of uncooked Japanese short-grain rice yield 4⅓ cups (660 g) of cooked white rice, enough for 4 servings.
 See how to cook short-grain rice with a rice cooker, pot over the stove, Instant Pot, or donabe.

-- Finely chop ½ onion, 1 rib celery, 1 carrot, and parsley.
-Set aside the parsley for garnish.
+- Finely chop ½ onion, 1 rib celery, and 1 carrot.
 Slice 6 mushrooms.
+Mince some fresh parsley and set aside for garnish.

-- In a large skillet, heat 2 Tbsp extra virgin olive oil on medium high and cook 1 bay leaf until fragrant.
-Then sauté the onion and the celery until soft.
+- Heat a large skillet on medium high.
+Then, add 2 Tbsp extra virgin olive oil.
+Add 1 bay leaf and cook until fragrant.
+Then, add the onion and celery and sauté until soft.

 - Add the mushroom and carrot and cook until soft.